-Our researchers, working together across four Schools and Institutes at the University, have expertise in the areas of Korean migration to Australia, Korea-Australia relations, media and communication, business, urban planning, and culture.
+Our researchers, working together across multiple Schools and Institutes at the University, have expertise in the areas of Korean migration to Australia, Korea-Australia relations, media and communication, business, urban planning, science, and culture.

 Dr Jay Song, KSRH Director and Associate Professor in Korean Studies

 Jay is a Korea Foundation Associate Professor in Korean Studies and Research Coordinator for the Migration, Gender, and Environment cluster at the Asia Institute.
 Song conducts research in the areas of North Korea, human rights and Asian migration.
 Her current research projects focus on Korean migration to Australia using complexity theory.
 More information

 Dr Daejeong Choi, Associate Professor in Management

 Daejeong is an Associate Professor in the Department of Management and Marketing.
 He conducts research on human resource management systems, employee behaviours and outcomes, and work team leadership.
 Daejeong is developing a research project on global mobilities, focussing on Korean Australian immigrant workers, expatriates, and second-generation Korean Australians.
 More information

 Dr Jonathan Glade, Lecturer in Korean and Japanese Studies